Cheap SR-22 and FR-44 Insurance in Virginia (2024)

 • How do you get rid of an SR-22 in Virginia?

 If you go without a violation during the period of your SR-22, your auto insurance rates should return to normal.
-However, once the period is over, you must ask your insurer to remove the SR-22 for you.
+But once the period is over, you must ask your insurer to remove the SR-22 for you.

 • What happens to your SR-22 in Virginia if you move?